open-life-science/open-life-science.github.io/_ols-1/week01.md

 # Before this meeting

 - Create an account on [GitHub](https://github.com)
-- Complete **your own copy** of the [open leadership self-assessment](https://docs.google.com/document/d/1oQgdfj4lPnypAyb9_Ba0Zt7E8J5L6qMvuKwu0wgQsjs/edit?usp=sharing) and share it to your mentor.
+- Complete **your own copy** of the [open leadership self-assessment](https://docs.google.com/document/d/1oQgdfj4lPnypAyb9_Ba0Zt7E8J5L6qMvuKwu0wgQsjs/edit?usp=sharing) and share it to your mentor

+    If you're a group, each teammate should complete this assessment individually.
+This is here to help you set your own personal goals during the program.
+No need to share your results, but be ready to share your thoughts with your mentor.

+- Make sure you know when and how you'll be meeting with your mentor

 # After this meeting

-- [Create a repository in GitHub](https://help.github.com/articles/create-a-repo/) for your OLS work and share the link to your mentor.
+- Create an issue on the [OLS-1 GitHub repository](https://github.com/open-life-science/ols-1/issues/new) for your OLS work and share the link to your mentor
 - Draft a brief vision statement using your goals

     [This lesson](https://mozilla.github.io/open-leadership-training-series/articles/introduction-to-open-leadership/stating-your-project-vision/) from the Open Leadership Training Series (OLTS) might be helpful